isabella232/search-promote.en-1/help/c-about-rules-menu/c-about-post-search-rules.md

 ---
 description: You can use Post-Search Rules to examine the results of a search and determine how the search affects the displayed content.
-seo-description: You can use Post-Search Rules to examine the results of a search and determine how the search affects the displayed content.
-seo-title: About Post-Search Rules
 solution: Target
 title: About Post-Search Rules
 topic: Rules,Site search and merchandising